Paralyzed man walks again with brain-controlled exoskeleton | The Japan Times

-PARIS – A French man paralyzed in a night club accident can walk again thanks to a brain-controlled exoskeleton in what scientists said Wednesday was a breakthrough providing hope to quadriplegics seeking to regain movement.
+PARIS – A French man paralyzed in a nightclub accident can walk again thanks to a brain-controlled exoskeleton that scientists call a breakthrough providing hope to quadriplegics who are seeking to regain movement.

 The patient trained for months, harnessing his brain signals to control a computer-simulated avatar to perform basic movements before using the robot device to walk.

-Doctors who conducted the trial cautioned that the device is years away from being publicly available but stressed that it had “the potential to improve patients’ quality of life and autonomy.”
+Doctors who conducted the trial cautioned that the device is years away from being publicly available but said it has “the potential to improve patients’ quality of life and autonomy.”

-The man involved, identified only as Thibault, a 28-year-old from Lyon, said the technology had given him a new lease of life.
+The man, identified only as Thibault, a 28-year-old from Lyon, said the technology has given him a new lease on life.

 Training on a video-game avatar system for months to acquire the skills needed to operate the exoskeleton, he said he had to “relearn” natural movements from scratch.